eth-cscs/sarus/doc/user/user_guide.rst

 been labeled ``load`` to indicate this image has been loaded from an archive.

 Similarly to :program:`sarus pull`, we recommend to load tar archives from compute nodes.
-Should you run out of space while expanding the image, :program:`sarus load` also accepts the ``--temp-dir`` option to specify an alternative expansion directory.
+Should you run out of space while unpacking the image, :program:`sarus load` also accepts the ``--temp-dir`` option to specify an alternative unpacking directory.

 As with images from 3rd party registries, to use or remove loaded images you need to enter the image descriptor (repository[:tag]) as displayed by the